bhf/aeron-cache/README.md

 *__Hand crafted without LLMs or Agents.__*

 A clustered cache built using Aeron, Agrona and SBE.
-UI with NextJS+Shadcn+Tailwind.
+UI with NextJS, Shadcn and Tailwind.
 Includes HTTP and websocket interfaces with support for multi-cache joins over websocket.
 Prometheus+cAdvisor and tracing with Jaeger+OTEL.

 ## How To Run